Fo-Zi/nexus-hal-interface/README.md

 - Platform-specific implementation details (opaque to consumers)

 ### State Management
-All peripherals follow a strict state lifecycle:
+All peripherals follow a the following lifecycle:
 1. **Uninitialized** → **Initialized** (via `*_init()`)
 2. **Initialized** → **Configured** (via `*_set_config()`)
 3. **Configured** → **Operational** (ready for data operations)

 Operations will fail with appropriate error codes if attempted in wrong states.
+Why do I follow this pattern?
+Because depending on the platform, the initialization phase follows a different flow than the configuration step, and sometimes you may want to update peripheral configuration **at runtime**.

 ### Unified Error Handling
 All operations return `nhal_result_t` with standardized error categories: